-Name of Insurance Company

-Student's Signature

-Date

-WAIVER:

-I,Name of Student , have been informed and understand the importance

-any health insurance.
-I understand n unable to show proof of health insurance and refuse to obtain I that it is my responsibility to pay for all medical expenses at may occur while I am a student in the Medical Assisting
+I, , have been informed and understand the importance Name of Student of obtaining health insurance.
+I am unable to show proof of health insurance and refuse to obtain any health insurance.
+I understand that it is my responsibility to pay for all medical expenses that result from illness or injury that may occur while I am a student in the Medical Assisting Program.

-ege, Dothan, Alabama and/or its agents, and any and all eir agents from any liability related to injuries or illness dical Assisting Program.
+I release Wallace Community College, Dothan, Alabama and/or its agents, and any and all affiliate clinical facilities and/or their agents from any liability related to injuries or illness received while a student in the Medical Assisting Program.

 Student's Signature

 Date